 Communities Don't Make Service Calls

-Despite the proliferation of open source solutions like FileZilla, proprietary solutions for FTP clients options gone away, which suggests that closed-source FTP and SFTP solutions must have something going them.
+Despite the proliferation of open source clients like FileZilla, proprietary solutions for FTP clients options have not gone away, which suggests that closed-source FTP and SFTP solutions must have something going them.
 And they do.

 In short, the argument for a closed, proprietary solutions is that someone — namely the vendor — stands behind it, despite not sharing the source code.
 When you pay for software, you aren’t just paying for the software; you're paying for support as well.
 You can rest assured that most of the troubleshooting comes from the vendor's end, so you don't have to worry about spending hours fixing every issue internally or wait for the open-source software community to respond.